JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 ## Generated header file

-Let's examine how Kotlin/Native declarations are mapped into C functions.
+Let's examine how Kotlin/Native declarations are mapped to C functions.

 In the `build/bin/native/debugShared` directory, open the `libnative_api.h` header file.
 The very first part contains the standard C/C++ header and footer: